jayliu50/prototype-with-svg/README.md

 # Known Issues #
 - Illustrator (CS5) sometimes increments the ID numerically, appending `_1_` etc., without apparent reason, which is annoying.
     + *Workaround*: Use a visual diff tool to see exactly how your SVG has changed.
 If the IDs are different, update that in code.
-- Can sometimes click on something that is not meant to be displayed
+- Can sometimes click on something that is not meant to be displayed.
+I think this is because there are still events attached that should not be there.
 - It would be nice if there were some "headless" Javascript library that can automatically do some databinding.
 - Can't clear the text of what shows up in Illustrator as "multi-line" text fields, the ones that are a `<g>` wrapped around a `<rect>` and a `<text>`.
     + *Workaround*: You are better off just hiding the entire `<g>` rather than trying to clear it